Skip to content

 How to care for a Maltese

-Your Maltese is going to need the correct diet, exercise, grooming and training.
+Your Maltese is going to need the correct diet, exercise, grooming and training to be happy and healthy.
 But most importantly, they’re going to need lots of love and attention.

 Feeding and nutrition

-If you have a puppy, you’ll need to feed them between 3 and 4 times a day.
+If you have a Maltese puppy, you’ll need to feed them between three and four times a day.
 They have small tummies so shouldn’t be fed a big meal at once.
-As your Maltese puppy grows, slowly decrease the number of meals to 2 a day.
+As your Maltese puppy grows, slowly decrease the number of meals to two a day.

 You should continue feeding your puppy the same food as the breeder.
-If you decide to change their diet, you need to do it slowly.
-Start by adding a small amount of new food to the old food and increase this gradually over time.
-Remember to reduce the amount of old food as you increase the new food though.
+If you decide to change their diet, you’ll need to do it slowly while your dog adjusts.

 Maltese dogs can be fussy eaters and generally prefer wet food to dry.
 Either type of food is fine, but make sure your dog is getting the correct nutrition in their diet.
-Speak to your vet if you’re unsure what to feed your pet.
+Speak to your vet if you’re unsure.

 Grooming

-Maltese dogs have a very long and heavy coat that easily tangles and becomes matted.
+Maltese grooming needs are high due to their very long and heavy coat that easily tangles and becomes matted.
 To stop this from happening, you’ll have to brush your dog daily.
 Regular haircuts will also be needed – and you can keep their fur short if you want.
 If you’re unsure how to trim your dog’s coat, you can take them to a professional dog groomer.

-Their adult coat will start growing from 8 months old.
-So try to get your dog used to being brushed and washed from a young age.
+Their adult coat will start coming in from around 10 to 14 months.
+It’s important to try to get your dog used to being brushed and washed from a young age.
 Reward them with treats so that they learn that being groomed is a good thing.

 Exercise